LiTIAN0/nlp2-26-Terminology-Translation/README.md

 ## Repository Structure

 * `nlp2.ipynb`: The complete Jupyter Notebook containing the translation pipeline, data augmentation, LoRA fine-tuning, and multi-step inference code.
+This Notebook is developed in Google Colab.
+GitHub may not render it correctly due to widget metadata compatibility issues, but the notebook itself is fully functional.
 * `translations/`: Contains the 12 generated translation files (JSONL format) across the three evaluation modes (Proper, Random, NoTerm) for all tested systems.
 * `track1_score_dict.json`: The final evaluation dictionary containing ChrF++ and Terminology Success Rates used for our report visualizations.
 * `track1_score_dict_full.json`: The raw evaluation output including the consistency metrics.